PUBLISHING SCOPE Texas Tech University Press, in business since 1971, is currently accepting proposals in the following areas:

 Please mail your materials to Texas Tech University Press, Box 41037, 3003 15th Street, Suite.
 901, Lubbock, TX 79409-1037, directed to the attention of the appropriate acquiring editor:

-CONSIDERATION AND PEER REVIEW You can expect an initial response within eight weeks of our receipt of your proposal.
+CONSIDERATION AND PEER REVIEW You can expect an initial response within eight to ten weeks of our receipt of your proposal.
 If we are interested in potentially publishing your book, we will request a full manuscript for consideration.
 All manuscripts undergo a rigorous peer review process, which can take up to several months.
 Your editor will work with you through the review process and will guide you through any revisions that may be necessary.
 Once your manuscript is determined to be ready, it will be reviewed by the Texas Tech University Press Editorial Committee for approval to publish.

 THE CONTRACT We will offer you a contract upon approval of the project by the Editorial Committee.
 We may pay a standard royalty as a percentage of actual receipts from sales of books, subsidiary rights, and licenses.
 Agented authors should be aware that we insist on direct communications with the author during the consideration process.